amberstar/State/Docs/Protocols.md

 you may have to manually add it to the manual file.

 ### Get only variable requirements
-You can specify a variable requirement as get only using the `State.ProtocolRequirementType` with a value of `get` on protocol attributes and relashionships.
+You can specify a variable requirement as get only using the `State.ProtocolRequirementType` with a value of `get` on protocol attributes and relationships.
 **Note:** an empty implementation is added to the **manual** file only the first time it is generated.
 If you already generated code before adding this requirement you may have to manually add it to the manual file.